Abie2023/ReadMe-Profile/README.md

-- 👋 Hi, I’m @Abie | Aspiring to be a Full Stack Developer
+- 👋 Hi, I’m @Abie | Aspiring to be a Data Analyst
-- 👀 I’m interested in Web Development (MERN), Data Analytics
+- 👀 I’m also interested in Web Development (MERN)
-- 🌱 I’m currently learning React.js, Node.js and some frameworks
+- 🌱 I’m currently learning React.js, Node.js, and some frameworks
 - 💞️ I want to collaborate on innovative projects to contribute and develop my skills.
 - 📫 Reach me via: <br>
   www.linkedin.com/in/dan-12-shalom <br>